Narelle Heard

 Narelle is passionate about the land, having been born and bred on a dryland farm south-west of Horsham in the Wimmera, where she also operated a farming business for many years.

-Narelle is a Director for Princes Court Limited and is an experienced Chief Financial Officer and Company Secretary with nearly 12 years of board-level experience.
+Narelle is a Director for Princes Court Limited and is an experienced Chief Financial Officer and Company Secretary with 14 years of board-level experience.
 She has a strong background in governance, strategy, financial, audit and risk management, investment, and project management with particular experience in the agricultural, land, water, and resource industries.

 Narelle is a Certified Practising Accountant (CPA) with a Bachelor of Commerce in Accounting and Finance, and is a graduate of the Australian Institute of Company Directors (AICD) Course.
 She is a member of the Australian Society of Certified Practising Accountants, the Australian Institute of Company Directors, and Board Direction.